 What is a non-PRO track?

-What do I submit cue sheets for?
+Why do I submit cue sheets?

 Do I pay anything extra for this?